Male Rhinoplasty at a Glance

 As with any surgical procedure, male rhinoplasty carries risks.
 Dr Turner provides thorough information about potential complications during consultation, including:

-- Swelling and bruising — expected; typically resolves over several weeks
+- Swelling and bruising, expected, and typically settling over several weeks

 - Temporary changes in nasal sensation

-- Infection — uncommon; managed with antibiotic protocols
+- Infection, uncommon, and managed with antibiotic protocols

-- Scarring — the columellar scar from open rhinoplasty typically fades well; individual healing varies
+- Scarring, where the columellar scar from open rhinoplasty typically fades well, though individual healing varies

 - Asymmetry during healing